CPHS/OPHS Glossary of Terms

 An event is when “unanticipated” when it was unforeseeable

-synonymous.
-A research protocol can monitor for an unexpected event,
+A research protocol can monitor for an unexpected event, but cannot monitor

-but cannot monitor for an unforeseen event.
-All unanticipated events
+for an unforeseen event.
+All unanticipated events are unexpected but

 - unexpected (in terms of nature, severity or frequency) given (a) the research procedures that are described in the protocol-related documents, such as the IRB-approved research protocol and informed consent document; and (b) the characteristics of the subject population being studied;